aplteam/Cider/docs/Cider-User-Guide.md

 #### 6. Loading Tatin packages

 Your application or tool might depend on one or more Tatin[^tatin] packages.
-By assigning one or more comma-separated folders hosting Tatin packages to the `tatin` sub-key in `dependencies` and potentially `dependencies_dev` you can make sure that Cider will load[^load_tatin_pkgs] those installed packages into the root of your project or the assigned sub-namespace.
+By assigning a folder hosting Tatin packages to the `tatin` sub-key in `dependencies` and potentially `dependencies_dev` you can make sure that Cider will load[^load_tatin_pkgs] those installed packages into the root of your project or the assigned sub-namespace.

-In particular when you specify more than a single folder you are likely to want some packages to be loaded into a sub-namespace of the root of your project.

-See the config properties `dependencies` and `dependencies_dev` for details on how to achieve this.
+See the config properties `dependencies` and `dependencies_dev` for details.

+#### 7. Loading NuGet packages

+Your application or tool might depend on a NuGet[^nuget] package.
+By assigning a folder hosting NuGet packages to the `nuget` sub-key in `dependencies` you can make sure that Cider will load those installed packages into the root of your project or the assigned sub-namespace.

+See the config property `dependencies` details.

+Note that NuGet packages can currently become part of your application, but they cannot be loaded as development tools.
+This restriction might be lifted in a later release.

-#### 7. Injecting a namespace `CiderConfig`
+#### 8. Injecting a namespace `CiderConfig`

 In this step `]Cider.OpenProject` injects a namespace `CiderConfig` into the project space and...